SagarBapodara/Skin-Cancer-Detection-CNN-Transfer-Learning/README.md

 ## Acknowledgements

-- Our project may include code snippets or methods from various sources that have been adapted to suit the requirements.
-Such references have been cited in the above section and detailed references will be cited in our final report.

 - We appreciate the contributions of the open-source machine learning community and the help and references received from platforms such as Stack Overflow, Kaggle, Stack Exchange, etc. in resolving many errors and bugs.